JENNY99999/medication-insurance-app/README.md

 ### Chatbot Integration

 - **GPT API**: A chatbot powered by the GPT API that interacts with users and helps them with medication insurance coverage queries.

-### Frontend

-- **React Native**: The mobile app frontend is built using React Native, enabling cross-platform mobile development (iOS and Android) with a single codebase.